-9. Environmental, Social and Governance at Cellnex
+9. Environmental, Social and Governance at Cellnex.

-- Cellnex's commitment to ESG is a priority for the Group and a central and essential element of the corporate strategy.
-Sustainability is part of our DNA as a company and is the essential pillar of our business model focusing on the shared management of telecommunications infrastructure. - Our model of creating ESG-based value is implemented through the ESG Master Plan 2021-2025.
-The ESG Master Plan is a framework for deploying the Group's ESG strategy in all countries in which Cellnex operates. - During 2023, Cellnex has carried out a review of its strategy, taking into account the update of the materiality study carried out in 2022, the new European sustainability reporting directive (CSRD), the analysis of the results of the Sustainability ratings, and greater involvement of the Group's business units.
-By virtue of the current regulatory context, during 2023, Cellnex has carried out a GAP analysis consisting of ascertaining the requirements stipulated by the European Sustainability Reporting Standards (ESRS) and the gaps existing for compliance with them. - Cellnex has been assessed on the main sustainability indexes, improving or maintaining the overall score in the majority of these indexes.
+- Cellnex's commitment to sustainability is a priority for the Group and a central and essential element of the corporate strategy; it is part of the Company's DNA and is the essential pillar of our business model focusing on the shared management of telecommunications infrastructure. - The model of creating sustainability-based value is implemented through the ESG Master Plan 2021-2025.
+Said plan constitutes a framework for deploying the Group's ESG strategy in all countries in which Cellnex operates. - During the first half of 2024, Cellnex has carried out the double materiality analysis set out in the Company's roadmap.
+The process has been carried out following the guidelines published by the European Financial Reporting Advisory Group (EFRAG) in December 2023 and is aligned with the requirements of the Corporate Sustainability Reporting Directive (CSRD). - During 2024, Cellnex has been working to comply with the new CSRD Directive through its ESRS standards, based on the results of the Gap Analysis performed by the Company in 2023 and taking into account the material aspects resulting from the double materiality analysis performed during the first half of 2024. - Cellnex has been assessed in the main sustainability indexes, and has maintained its leading positions with significant score improvements in Sustainalytics and Ecovadis, consolidating its sustainability positioning in the market.